 At Resident Camp, kids don’t have much time to think about being homesick.
 Their schedules are packed with exciting activities.
 Yet knowing he was especially nervous, Adam’s instructors Sam and Carly paid close attention to make sure he was engaged and having fun.
 Then, the inevitable happened.
 During a break between activities, Adam thought about being back at home and broke down.
 He cried the first day… and the second day… and the third day as well.
 In his mind, those two weeks away from home were going to be impossible.

 Then came the backpacking trip, a daunting moment for any kid, and this had Adam feeling pretty low.
-He had a bad experience at a previous camp and couldn’t see past it, but his instructors saw this as an opportunity.
+He had a bad experience at a previous camp and couldn’t see past it.
+His instructors, however, saw this as a minor setback and an opportunity.
 They were committed to helping him through his challenges.
-The team and I sat with him at meals to check-in and offer support.
-During these pep talks, I did my best to boost his confidence, reassure him and, after a lot of convincing, he agreed to give it a shot.
+The camp director and Adam's instructors sat with him at meals to check-in and offer support.
+During these pep talks, they did their best to boost his confidence, reassure him and, after a lot of convincing, he agreed to give it a shot.

-The best moment of my summer was seeing Adam step out of that van—covered in grime with his smile shining through.
+The best moment of the summer was seeing Adam step out of that van—covered in grime with his smile shining through.
 His demeanor had completely changed.
 He was joking around with his friends, helping unpack gear and ready for whatever was next.
-I caught him at dinner to celebrate and he had an ear-to-ear smile.
-Adam told me all about the trip and his counselors raved about how much fun he had.
-I didn't need to give anymore pep talks and he continued the program like a champion.
+Eric Rightor, Camp Director caught him at dinner to celebrate and he had an ear-to-ear smile.
+Adam told him all about the trip and his counselors raved about how much fun he had.
+Adam didn't need anymore pep talks and he continued the program like a champion.
 He was dancing in the dining hall, dressing up for skit nights, and loving life at camp.

 At the closing ceremony, Adam thanked his instructor Sam, and a huge hug followed.
-Adam thanked me too and said he couldn't wait to return next summer.
-I told him I was blown away by and so proud of his growth over the past two weeks.
+Adam thanked his camp director too and said he couldn't wait to return next summer.
+Eric told him he was blown away by and so proud of his growth over the past two weeks.
 The power of the outdoors had made its mark once again.

 Middle School Plight